mrchughes/evidence-based-identity-book/Manuscript/01_the_problem.md

 Perhaps nowhere is government's digital dysfunction more apparent than in this semantic interpretation challenge—the complex task of ensuring that different services understand evidence in compatible ways.
 Despite investments in shared infrastructure and citizen identification, government systems suffer from what can only be described as semantic amnesia, losing essential context about evidence interpretation the moment information moves between organizational boundaries.

 The circular evidence interpretation problem that plagues current systems would be comedic if its consequences weren't so serious.
 Citizens must provide evidence repeatedly not because systems cannot identify them, but because systems cannot share what they have learned about citizen circumstances.
 A document verified through sophisticated document checking receives identical "evidence verified" status to information confirmed through basic manual review, despite vastly different reliability levels and verification contexts.
+DQ: Is this true?
+Ask Paul what DMS and DWP Evidence do/will do

 This creates bootstrap problems where evidence confidence cannot be appropriately assessed because interpretation context has been stripped away during the service publication process.
 When DCS's central evidence sharing publishes "employment verified: true" to other systems, this binary signal provides no information about verification method, confidence level, temporal validity, or supporting evidence that would enable appropriate risk assessment for different service contexts.